-With the options specified above, we're asking cdrecord to provide verbose output and to use the second CD-ROM device as the CD writer.
-Note that we are passing the raw device to cdrecord.
+With the options specified above, we're asking cdio to use the second CD-ROM device as the CD writer.

 To verify whether the CD-ROM has been written correctly, you can mount it and check whether everything is there.
 To mount the filesystem, you should use the block device for the CD-ROM drive, which in this case is still the CD writer: